The Middle Ground Journal Submission Guidelines

 Each article or essay should be accompanied by an abstract of approximately 50 words.
 The abstract should be clearly marked at the beginning of the file.
 Authors should also include up to ten key words that will be included with the published file to help search engines index articles.
 The short title should be a compressed title of the paper.

 Title: Subtitle.
 Author First Name, Author Last Name.
 Place of Publication: Publisher, Year of Publication.
-ISBN number
+Number of pages, including front matter.
+Price.
+Hardcover or Paperback or eBook ISBN: number.

 [Text of Review]